The instruction:

 a,b,c,d,e,f,g,h → LA,SIb,DO,RE,MI,FA,SOL,LA,SI,

-the letters are arbitrarily assigned to notes, under the following constraints:
+the letters are arbitrarily assigned to notes, under the

 The end product is a melody built of all the translated letters, plus supporting chords for the cadences.